A Powerful Permitted Development Right: Class MA

 It has a been a busy few weeks in planning, and the government has just announced yet more planning reforms.
 You may be familiar with the Use Classes Order – it divides the ‘uses’ of land and property into different classes.
 Class A1 covers shops for example, and A3 restaurants.
 Offices come under B1, flats […]

-New permitted development right to add two extra floors to blocks of flats
+Adding extra floors to blocks of flats under permitted development

 Planners targeting Airbnb landlords with Enforcement Notices